 A company’s culture can make or break the enterprise.
 The perception of your brand and business is everything – without a good reputation, few will want to work for you and nobody will want to buy from you.
 When companies come to us for help with their high turnover or recruitment problems, the first thing we address is culture.

 When businesses have underinvested in culture for years, (in both time and money) the consequences can be disastrous.
 A poor company culture and company value is the equivalent of an un-oiled machine – it can’t function properly and may one day break down completely.
 So how do you know if you’ve got culture problems?
-Here are the main symptoms:
+Here are the main symptoms of poor company culture:

 - Lack of employee engagement